Faris-Alanazi/Gender-Classification-Using-Arabic-Names/README.md

 ## 📍 Overview

 The Gender-Classification-Using-Arabic-Names project utilizes machine learning to predict gender from Arabic names.
-Employing Jupyter Notebooks for preprocessing and modeling, the workflow includes cleaning the dataset, exploring data, and training classifiers.
-Valuable for applications in marketing, user personalization, and language research, the project provides a practical tool for gender inference in Arabic-speaking communities, demonstrating a culturally nuanced application of AI.
+Employing Jupyter Notebooks for preprocessing and modeling, the workflow includes cleaning the dataset, exploring data, and training classifiers. the project provides a practical tool for gender inference using Arabic Names

 ---